 It is okay to climb stairs without assistance if you are able, and you will be shown how to do this by your physiotherapist during your hospital stay with the use of crutches or a walking stick.
-It may be a good idea to avoid stairs during the night if needing to use the bathroom.
+It may be a good idea to avoid stairs during the night if needing to use the bathroom or leave a light on.
 Perhaps think about a temporary bedroom set-up to avoid this in the initial few days following discharge home.